smartfog/fogflow/doc/en/source/cloud.rst

 	.. code-block:: bash

-		# set the environment variable HOST_IP, which is the IP address to be accessible from outside
+		# set the environment variable HOST_IP, which is the external IP address of your current machine
 		export HOST_IP=AAA.BBB.CCC.DDD

 		# go to the folder where the docker-compose.ymal is located
 		cd fogflow/deployment/core
   		docker-compose up

+	.. note:: HOST_IP needs to be accessible from any fog node where workers are running

 Check the status of the FogFlow services in the cloud
 ------------------------------------------------------